tommyb89/morsecode-translator/README.md

 - HTML / SASS / JAVASCRIPT / JEST TESTING

 ## How it works
--Uuser can write english words or numbers inside the English input field
+- User can write english words or numbers inside the English input field
 - You can write morse code inside morse code input field
 - To translate your input from any field click on TRANSLATE button and the translation will be displayed in textbox underneath "Your translation"